theupdateframework/pep-maximum-security-model/README.rst

 used to sign new metadata on PyPI.

-If a threshold number of developer keys of a project have been compromised, then the project MUST take the following steps:
+If a threshold number of developer keys of a project have been compromised, the project MUST take the following steps:

 1. The project metadata and targets MUST be restored to the last known good consistent snapshot where the project was not known to be compromised.
-This can be done by the developers repackaging and resigning all targets with the new keys.
+This can be done by developers repackaging and resigning all targets with the new keys.

-2. The project's metadata MUST have its version numbers incremented, expiry times suitably extended and signatures renewed.
+2. The project's metadata MUST have its version numbers incremented, expiry times suitably extended, and signatures renewed.

 Whereas PyPI MUST take the following steps:

 1. Revoke the compromised developer keys from the delegation to the project by the recently-claimed or claimed role.
+[LV: does the prior sentence really make sense?
+It seems off to me.]
-This is done by replacing the compromised developer keys with newly issued developer keys.
+    This is done by replacing the
+    compromised developer keys with newly issued developer keys.

 2. A new timestamped consistent snapshot MUST be issued.

-If a threshold number of timestamp, snapshot, recently-claimed or unclaimed keys have been compromised, then PyPI MUST take the following steps:
+If a threshold number of timestamp, snapshot, recently-claimed, or unclaimed keys have been compromised, then PyPI MUST take the following steps:

-1. Revoke the timestamp, snapshot and targets role keys from the root role.
-This is done by replacing the compromised timestamp, snapshot and targets keys with newly issued keys.
+1. Revoke the timestamp, snapshot, and targets role keys from the root role.
+This is done by replacing the compromised timestamp, snapshot, and targets keys with newly issued keys.

 2. Revoke the recently-claimed and unclaimed keys from the targets role by replacing their keys with newly issued keys.
 Sign the new targets role